Chickadees are named for the sound they make: Chick-a-dee-dee-dee-dee-dee!

 Some of the most common chickadee species include:

-In addition to the seven species, the genus Poecile contains eight tits, totalling 15 species.
+In addition to the seven species, the genus Poecile contains eight tits, totaling 15 species.

 All species have a distinctive appearance, grey coloration with, black, and sometimes rosy markings.
 One of the most common species is the black-capped chickadee.
 It is 5 inches (12 cm) long, with a dark cap and bib, for which it is named.
 A few species, such as the chestnut-backed chickadee, have prominent reddish-brown markings.
 The smallest is only 2.4 inches (6 cm) long.